API Overview

 Error Response Format

-When an error occurs, the API returns a JSON body with details:
+When an error occurs, the API returns a JSON body with the status code and a message:

 {